zopefoundation/z3c.pt/docs/narr/tales.rst

 of paths segments.
 To traverse a path, it first fetches the object stored in the variable.
 For each path segment, it traverses from the current object to the subobject named by the path segment.
-Subobjects are located according to standard :mod:`z3c.pt` traversal rules
+Subobjects are located according to standard traversal rules.

-.. warning:: need to describe traversal rules here.
-I'd suggest we make them pluggable and not require zope.traversal or zope.security.
+.. note:: The Zope 3 traversal API is used to traverse to subobjects.
+The `five.pt <http://pypi.python.org/pypi/five.pt>`_ package provides a Zope 2-compatible path expression.

 Once a path has been successfully traversed, the resulting object is the value of the expression.
 If it is a callable object, such as a